 Timeframe: Refer to each strategy in the affirmatively furthering fair housing (AFFH) program for metrics and specific milestones.
+Include specific reporting on progress towards implementation of this action in the County's Housing Element Annual Report submitted in 2027 and adjust the action to make additional efforts to achieve the objectives if implementation at that point has not been effective.

-Action: Prioritize projects that will not involve permanent relocation of residents, offer first right to return if temporary relocation is unavoidable.
+Action: Prioritize projects that will not involve permanent relocation of residents, offer first right to return if temporary relocation is unavoidable